-The path of the Waters
+The path of the Waters Art and well-being

 Lord, rip me out of the ground!
 Give me ears that can understand the waters!
 Give me a voice that, through love, can tear the enchanted waves' secret from them

 Federico García Lorca